Foods That Cause Acne | Foods That Help Acne

 1. Some dried fruit, namely dates and raisins, have a higher glycemic index value.
 Though lower on the glycemic index scale, figs still carry a considerable glycemic load.

 If you really must have dried fruit, try those with a lower glycemic load: dried apples, dried apricots, dried peaches and dried plums.
-Discover more here.
+Learn more about dried fruit.

 2. Dried fruit is high in concentrated sugar–the effects of which have been touched upon before.
 Some dried fruit even contains added sugar.
 This spikes blood sugar level, and thus, insulin production.